SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 * The client authenticates at the authorization server in both client configurations with signature-based authentication method using the same key pair (e.g., the `jwt-bearer` client authentication from {{!RFC7523}});
 * The client interacts with the authorization server without requiring client authentication (i.e., using implicit grant, or with public client);

-Consequently, the client authentication assertion for both client configurations would pass the validation at the shared authorization server (or there is no client authentication).
+Consequently, the client authentication assertions for the two client configurations would be both valid at the shared authorization server (or there is no client authentication).
 This enables a client configuration confusion attack by an attacker-controlled client configuration tricking end-users to authorize the client ID at an honest authorization server (a registered client at an honest client configuration), completing the OAuth flow and leaking access tokens to an attacker-controlled resource server.

 For brevity of presentation, in the following, let H-AS, H-RS, and H-Config denote an honest authorization server, resource server, and client configuration, respectively.
 Let A-AS, A-RS, and A-Config denote an attacker-controlled authorization server, resource server, and client configuration, respectively.